Rakhine State: Demographics

 Rakhine State, like many parts of the country, has a diverse ethnic population.
 Official Burmese figures state Rakhine State's population as 3,118,963.

 Ethnic makeup

-The Rakhine make up the majority of the state's population, followed by a considerable population of Rohingya Muslims.
-The Rakhine reside mainly in the lowland valleys as well as Ramree and Manaung (Cheduba) islands.
-A number of other ethnic minorities like the Thet, Kamein, Chin, Mro, Daingnet, Khami, Bengali Hindu and Maramagri inhabit mainly in the hill regions of the state.
+The Rakhine make up the majority of the state's population, followed by a considerable population of Rohingya Muslims that is not officially recognized.
+Smaller ethnic minorities like the Thet, Kamein, Chin, Mro, Daingnet, Khami, Bengali Hindu and Maramagri inhabit mainly in the hillly regions of the state.

 After the 2014 Census in Myanmar, the Burmese government indefinitely withheld release of detailed ethnicity data, citing concerns around political and social concerns surrounding the issue of ethnicity in Myanmar.
 In 2022, researchers published an analysis of the General Administration Department's nationwide 2018-2019 township reports to tabulate the ethnic makeup of Rakhine State.